-Join us this Sunday as we continue our worship series on
+Join us this Sunday as we worship and reflect

 by clicking on Pictures below.

 You will also find A PDF of the Liturgy that we will utilize for the worship service on Sunday and

 a PDF of the text and closing Hymn for that service if you would like to read and sing along.